angheben/Angheben/README.md

-- 👋 Hi, I’m @angheben
+- 👋 Hi, I’m @vitorangheben
-- 👀 I’m interested in back-end development using Python, SQL, Dajngo, Big Data and Machine Learning
+- 👀 I’m interested in back-end development using Python, SQL, Django, AWS Services, Big Data and Machine Learning
 - 🌱 I’m currently devloping some Django Projects
-- 💞️ I’m looking for my first job as a junior developer to make my career :D
+- 💞️ I’m looking for a remotly job in USA or Europe
 - 📫 How to reach me: by my e-mail -> vitor_angheben@hotmail.com

 <!---